ncatlab/nlab-content/pages/0/2/9/2/2920/content.md

   \,.
 $$

-But a very special one.
-Notice that (right) Bousfield localization by increasing the collection of weak equivalences reduces the collection of fibrant (cofibrant) objects, and hence picks a smaller subcategory of fibrant-and-cofibrant objects.
-Indeed, Bousfield localization is a model category version of  [[reflective subcategory|reflective subcategories]]:
+But a very special one: left (right) Bousfield localization, by increasing the collection of weak equivalences, reduces the collection of fibrant (cofibrant) objects, and hence picks a smaller subcategory of fibrant-and-cofibrant objects.
+Indeed,

++-- {: .standout}

+Bousfield localization is a model category version of reflecting onto a [[reflective subcategory]].

+=--

-at least when $C$ is a [[combinatorial simplicial model category]] this is a [[localization of a simplicial model category]] and under [[presentable (infinity,1)-category|passage to the sub-category of fibrant-cofibrant objects]] this Quillen adjunction becomes the inclusion of a [[reflective (∞,1)-subcategory]
+Indeed -- at least when $C$ is a [[combinatorial simplicial model category]] -- Bousfield localization is an example of a [[localization of a simplicial model category]] and under [[presentable (infinity,1)-category|passage to the sub-category of fibrant-cofibrant objects]] this Quillen adjunction becomes the inclusion of a [[reflective (∞,1)-subcategory]]

 $$
   {C_{loc}}^\circ \stackrel{\stackrel{lex}{\leftarrow}}{\hookrightarrow}